khushi-411/learnings/research_papers/14_rnn_language_model.md

-# Recurrent Neural Network based Language Model
+# Recurrent Neural Network-based Language Model

 > By ***Toma's Mikolov, Martin Karafiat, Luka's Burget, Jan "Honza" Cernock, Sanjeev Khudanpur***

 [Research Paper Link](https://www.fit.vutbr.cz/research/groups/speech/publi/2010/mikolov_interspeech2010_IS100722.pdf)

 ### Abstract
-- Paper presents an RNN based language model with speech recognition application.
+- Paper presents an RNN-based language model with speech recognition application.
 - Results show we can obtain around $50%$ reduction of perplexity.
-- Speech recognition experiments show around $18%$ reduction of word error rate on the Wall Street Journel tasks and around $5%$ on NIST RT05 tasks.
+- Speech recognition experiments show around $18%$ reduction in word error rate on the Wall Street Journal tasks and around $5%$ on NIST RT05 tasks.

 ### Introduction
 - Problem: Sequential data prediction
 - Goal: To predict the next word in textual data.
 - How to better predict the sequential data?
-Achieved by the introduction of cache models and class-based models.
+This was achieved by the introduction of cache models and class-based models.
-- Experiments showed more data results in more accurate results (although recent papers are contradictoary).
+- Experiments showed more data results in more accurate results (although recent papers are contradictory).
 - Paper experiments RNN for modeling sequential data.

 ### Model Description
 - Previous approaches:
-    - Bengio approach: using feed-forward neural network with fixed length context.
-Main deficiency is that neural network can only see few words before and after.
+    - Bengio approach: using a feed-forward neural network with fixed length context.
+The main deficiency is that the neural network can only see a few words before and after.
-    - Goodman approach: mixture of several models.
+    - Goodman approach: a mixture of several models.
     - Schwenk approach: improvements in speech recognition model.
-- RNN's are not limited to size of context.
+- RNNs are not limited to the size of context.
 - Input layer ($x$), hidden layer ($s$), output layer ($y$), time ($t$), output ($y(t)$), and state of network ($s(t)$).
 They are computed as follows:

 $$